Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Derivation of the model

 where $u(t,x,z)$ is the horizontal component of the fluid velocity.
-It follows that $q=h\overline{u}$ where $\overline{u}(t,x)$ is the vertically averaged horizontal fluid velocity and $h(t,x)$ is the fluid height, equal to $h_s + \zeta$ before the step and to $h_0 + \zeta$ after the step.
+It follows that $q=h\overline{u}$ where $\overline{u}(t,x)$ is the vertically averaged horizontal fluid velocity and $h(t,x)=h_0 + \zeta(t,x)$ is the fluid height.
 After integrating over the fluid height the horizontal component of the free surface Euler equations, adimensionalizing the equations and truncating at precision $O(\mu)$, where $\mu$ is the shallowness parameter, one can obtain the nonlinear shallow water equations in the presence of a structure.
 We refer to \cite{lannes2017floating, lannes2020modeling} for the derivation of the equations in the multi-dimensional case and \cite{bocchi2020floating} in the two-dimensional axisymmetric with no swirl case.
 Here we consider the one-dimensional nonlinear shallow water equations in the presence of a partially-immersed structure: